LumenPallidium/jepa/README.md

 # JEPA
 (Update 6/13/2023) Meta just released and open-sourced [their implementation of I-JEPA](https://github.com/facebookresearch/ijepa).
 A bittersweet moment for me!

-This repository contains my experiments with Joint Embedding Predictive Architectures (JEPAs).
+This repository contains my experiments with Joint Embedding Predictive Architectures (JEPAs) and self-supervised learning (SSL).
 It contains my barebones implementation of [I-JEPA (Image-JEPA)](https://arxiv.org/abs/2301.08243), which is this general architecture applied to the image domain.
 I've included a variant matching the paper, which uses a ViT and one that uses an energy transformer.
+The repository name is not perfectly accurate: this repository also contains related SSL implementations like masked autoencoders, including one based on self-distillation.

+I've also implemented a variant of my own I call the Saccade JEPA.
+It can either use a ViT or a more traditional neural network (Convnet, etc) as a backbone.
+It is essentially based on saccades in mammals: the eyes are constantly jittering and internally the brain predicts how this will affect the visual scene.
+This small augmentation (movement) and prediction task is a lot like a JEPA.

+In particular, the Saccade JEPA features a few loss types:

+* Prediction loss: Huber loss between an encoding of a target image and a prediction of it from a shifted (rotation + translation) version of it *with* an positional embedding that tells the predictor network the direction and rotation of the shift
+* Cycle consistency loss: Shifting back to the original location should reproduce the original image representation, so this loss term ensures this does indeed happen
+* VICReg loss: The invariance and covariance parts of the VICReg loss are implemented here.

+Saccade JEPA is "plug-and-play" with different architectures.
+I use a ConvNext model as the teacher and student networks, with a MLP serving as the predictor.

 ## Getting started
 The main libraries you will need are torch, torchvision, einops, and tqdm.
 Plotting (which is optional) uses matplotlib and UMAP.
 I will add a requirements or environment file soon but am holding off as things are still WIP.
 To run, use the jepa/train.py file.